top of page

 1. Find a comfortable position.
 Whether sitting, standing or lying down, uncross the legs and allow the arms and hands to rest.

-2. Gently close the eyes (no need to squeeze shut) or lower your gaze to the floor.
+2. Gently close the eyes (no need to squeeze shut) or rest your gaze on something in front of you.
+Don't stare, try to have a soft focus.

 3. Scan your body for any obvious areas of tension that you can relax a little more.